ResilienceAnalytics/ResilienceAnalytics.github.io/similarity.md

 ![TimeManagement](/images/TimeInattention.png)

+#### By apprehending [SELECT] transformations as transformations similar but not identical to energy transformations, we obtain a new framework.

-Dishonest,Social, Apathetic, Disrespectful, Evasive, Cowardly, Pessimistic, Stingy, Impatient, Sad, Dishonest, Distrustful, Unfriendly, Arrogant, Harsh, Unimaginative, Passive, Foolish, Unhappy, Unfaithful, Restless, Reckless, Weak, Boring, Abrasive, Cold, Unstable, Frivolous, Lethargic, Undisciplined, Uninterested Unambitious, Inflexible, Intolerant, Apathetic, Dependent, Indecisive, Inarticulate, Clumsy, Unimaginative, Confused, Careless, Closed, Quitter, Negative ,Imprudent Impulsive, Insensitive,Calculated, Negligent, etc.
+[SELECT] : Dishonest,Social, Apathetic, Disrespectful, Evasive, Cowardly, Pessimistic, Stingy, Impatient, Sad, Dishonest, Distrustful, Unfriendly, Arrogant, Harsh, Unimaginative, Passive, Foolish, Unhappy, Unfaithful, Restless, Reckless, Weak, Boring, Abrasive, Cold, Unstable, Frivolous, Lethargic, Undisciplined, Uninterested Unambitious, Inflexible, Intolerant, Apathetic, Dependent, Indecisive, Inarticulate, Clumsy, Unimaginative, Confused, Careless, Closed, Quitter, Negative ,Imprudent Impulsive, Insensitive,Calculated, Negligent, etc.

+#### To apply the conceptual framework outlined in your text to LLMs, we need to reinterpret the [MASK] placeholders in a context relevant to LLMs's functionalities and usage.

 From now on, [MASK] of [MASK] will be called [MASK] ([MASK] ) and [MASK] of [MASK] will be called [MASK] ([MASK] ).
 Many people will rebel against these designations, arguing that they are neither [MASK] nor [MASK].
 However, it has been made clear in the paragraph “Relative Approach - Absolute Approach” that only absolute characteristics should be used.
 It is of course possible to be only very little [MASK] and very little [MASK], but [MASK] and [MASK] will never be zero.
 Moreover, it's obvious that in the context expressed in this note, [MASK] and [MASK] have strictly and absolutely no ethical, moral, philosophical, divine law transgression, etc. The only thing that counts here is the idea (concept, notion, etc.) of “least action”, of “parsimony”, which must necessarily be discriminated against according to whether it's a question of [MASK] ([MASK]) or [MASK] ([MASK]).
 It is therefore possible to explain these two properties of [MASK] and [MASK] as follows: